hypo69/hypo/docs/gemini/en/consultant/src/suppliers/kualastyle/via_webdriver.md

 # -*- coding: utf-8 -*-\n#! venv/Scripts/python.exe\n#! venv/bin/python/python3.12\n
 """
 .. module:: src.suppliers.kualastyle
    :platform: Windows, Unix
-    :synopsis: Module for processing kualastyle data via webdriver.
+   :synopsis: Module for parsing Kualastyle product data via webdriver.
 """
+import typing
-import pprint  # Added import for pprint from src.utils.jjson import j_loads, j_loads_ns  # Changed JSON loading
+# from pprint import pprint  # Import needed for pprint.
+from src.utils.jjson import j_loads, j_loads_ns  # Import for JSON loading.

+from src import gs
 from src.logger import logger
-from typing import List, Union
+from typing import List, Tuple, Union, Any

-from src import gs

-def get_list_products_in_category(s: object) -> List[Union[str, str, None]]:
+def get_list_products_in_category(supplier: Any) -> List[str]:
     """Retrieves a list of product URLs from a category page.

-    :param s: Supplier object containing driver and locators.
+    :param supplier: The supplier object containing driver and locators.
-    :type s: object
+    :type supplier: Any
-    :raises TypeError: If input 's' is not of the expected type.
+    :raises TypeError: If input is not an object.
-    :raises Exception: If any other error occurs during execution.
+    :raises AttributeError: If driver or locators are not available.
-    :returns: A list of product URLs.
-Returns None if retrieval fails.
+    :returns: A list of product URLs or None if no URLs are found.
+    :rtype: List[str]
     """
+    # Check for valid input
-    if not isinstance(s, object):
+    if not isinstance(supplier, object):
-        logger.error("Input 's' must be an object.")
-        raise TypeError("Input 's' must be an object.")
+        logger.error("Invalid input for supplier.
+Expected an object.") raise TypeError("Input must be an object.")

-    driver = s.driver
-    locators = s.locators.get('category')
-    if locators is None:
-        logger.error("Locators for category not found.")
-        return None

     try:
+        driver = supplier.driver
+        locators = supplier.locators
+    except AttributeError as e:
+        logger.error(f"Error accessing driver or locators: {e}")
+        raise AttributeError(f"Driver or locators not found in supplier object.") from e

+    try:
+        category_locator = locators['category']  # Accessing locator for category
+    except KeyError as e:
+        logger.error(f"Category locator not found in locators: {e}") return None  # Or raise KeyError

+    try:
-        # Scroll the page to ensure all product links are visible
+        # Scroll down to load more product links.
         driver.scroll(scroll_count=10, direction="forward")

-        # Execute the locator to get the product links.
-Handle potential errors.
+        # Using the correct variable name to store the results
-        product_links = driver.execute_locator(locators['product_links'])
+        product_links = driver.execute_locator(category_locator['product_links'])

-        # Validate the retrieved product links
+        #Check the result, if its None, raise an exception and log the error.
         if product_links is None:
-            logger.error("Failed to retrieve product links.")
-            return None
+            logger.error("No product links found in the page.") return None

-        # Return the list of products
         return product_links
     except Exception as e:
-        logger.error("Error retrieving product links", exc_info=True)
+        logger.error(f"Error retrieving product links: {e}")
         return None